 While the impactsof plastic bag disposal on the environment arefairly well known, most people are unaware of the adverse health effects that are a result of the production and extremely long life of these “convenient” items.
-Whether the effects are direct or indirect, they’re almost entirely harmful not only to the planet, but also your wellbeing.
+Rubbish removal Bondi experts state that whether the effects are direct or indirect, they’re almost entirely harmful.
+Mainly due to the environmental impacts on the planet, but also your wellbeing.
 Being aware of this can help you avoid becoming a victim of society’s over-reliance on these bags.

 The creation of fossil fuel based plastics has let way to a litany of simpler methods of product containment and revolutionized manufacturing.
 While this is beneficial to industrial production, it has far more downfalls than could be made up for in convenience.
 As more and more people push for the abolishment of plastic usage, it becomes increasingly evident that the use of non-renewable fossil fuels is becoming less cost efficient as the price of natural resources increases.